Multibank Group Confirms $MBG Token TGE Set For July 22, 2025

 ABOUT MULTIBANK GROUP

-MultiBank Group is a global leader in financial derivatives.
+MultiBank Group, established in California, USA in 2005, is a global leader in financial derivatives.
 With over 2 million clients in 100+ countries and a daily trading volume exceeding $35 billion, it offers a broad range of brokerage and asset management services.
 Renowned for innovative trading solutions, robust regulatory compliance, and exceptional customer service, the Group is regulated by 17+ top-tier financial authorities across five continents.
 Its award-winning platforms provide up to 500:1 leverage across Forex, Metals, Shares, Commodities, Indices, and Cryptocurrencies.
 MultiBank Group has received over 80 international awards for trading excellence and regulatory compliance.
 For more information, visit MultiBank Group's website.

 Legal Disclaimer: